 In the first attempts to include the radial velocities from radars the results were not satisfactory.
-During the following investigations of possible reasons a few issues were identified as non-optimal in the data assimilation, all of them allowing bad quality data to enter the data assimilation.
+During the following investigations of possible reasons a few issues were identified as nonoptimal in the data assimilation, all of them allowing bad quality data to enter the data assimilation.
 These issues and the solutions adopted are described below.

-4.1.
-First guess check
+a.
+First-guess check

-The first-guess check step in the process of including an observation in the data assimilation is what controls that the observations are not too different compared to the first guess, or model background field.
-The first guess is normally a short range forecast, in this study it is a three hour forecast.
+The first-guess check step in the process of including an observation in the data assimilation is what controls that the observations are not too different than the first guess, or model background field.
+The first guess is normally a short-range forecast, in this study it is a 3-h forecast.
 If the observations are found to be very different from the model equivalent, the observation will be disregarded.

-To investigate the first-guess check limits the Andersson and Järvinen (1999) technique was followed to examine the histograms and inverse histograms of background and analysis departures.
+To investigate the first-guess check limits the Anderson and Järvinen (1999) technique was followed to examine the histograms and inverse histograms of background and analysis departures.
 This was done for an experiment that assimilated, apart from conventional and satellite observations, radar radial velocity with the default settings prior to this study.
-In the case of radar radial velocity, it was found that the first-guess check limit set by default was too generous in Harmonie-AROME.
-The histograms in Figure 2 show the first-guess departures for radar velocity from this experiment.
-The left panel shows the so-called "transformed histogram" of observation departures for the background that have been transformed according to where f is the number of data in each bin of the histogram (Hollingsworth 1987).
-The slope of the points, indicated by red lines, defines the standard deviation of the Gaussian curve that is represented in the right panel of Figure 2.
+In the case of radar radial velocity, it was found that the first-guess check limit set by default was too generous in HARMONIE- AROME.
+The histograms in Fig. 2 show the first-guess departures for radar velocity from this experiment.
+Figure 2 (left) shows the so-called transformed histogram of observation departures for the background that have been transformed according to where f is the number of data in each bin of the histogram (Hollingsworth 1989).
+The slope of the points, indicated by red lines, defines the standard deviation of the Gaussian curve that is represented in Fig. 2 (right).
 The rejection limit is set some distance beyond the point where f crosses start to be separated from the straight lines.
-It is seen in the right panel of Figure 2 that out to $\pm 5-6$ m s-1 the first-guess departures show a Gaussian behavior while for the higher values they form tails (non-compliant to a Gaussian distribution).
+It is seen in Fig. 2 (right) that out to $\pm 5-6$ m s-1 the first-guess departures show a Gaussian behavior while for the higher values they form tails (noncompliant to a Gaussian distribution).
 This is believed to be one reason why the impact on the forecasts of the assimilation of radial velocity was detrimental.
 As a result of this, a new first-guess check limit of 5 m s-1 instead of 20 m s-1, default in HARMONIE-AROME, was set for the next experiments.

-$$f = \sqrt{-2ln\left(\frac{f}{max(f)}\right)} \tag{1}$$
+$$f = \sqrt{-2 \ln \left[\frac{f}{\max(f)}\right]},\tag{1}$$